-Video discovery ads (also known as "TrueView discovery ads") place your brand, product, or service alongside YouTube content that is likely to be viewed by your target audience.
-Video discovery ads appear in YouTube search results, YouTube watch next, and the YouTube app Home feed.
+In-feed video ads place your brand, product, or service alongside YouTube content that is likely to be viewed by your target audience.
+In-feed video ads appear in YouTube search results, YouTube watch next, and the YouTube app Home feed.

-In this article, you’ll learn about video discovery ad assets, technical specs, and reporting tools.
+In this article, you’ll learn about in-feed video ad assets, technical specs, and reporting tools.

-- Build brand consideration by showing your ads when users browse related videos, scroll through the YouTube Home feed in the app, or search for content
+- Build brand consideration by showing your ads when viewers browse related videos, scroll through the YouTube Home feed in the app, or search for content

 - Deliver information to viewers actively consuming relevant content